 We’re a family of drugs that includes Ritalin, Adderall, and Dexedrine.
 We can be used legally to treat conditions such as ADHD and narcolepsy.
 If you don’t medically need us, prescription stimulant abuse can produce a “boost” or high, since we increase energy and attention.

 Prescription stimulants are usually found in pill form.
 The pills are either swallowed or broken down and snorted.

 - Heart problems

 - Cardiovascular complications

 - Stunted growth in youth

 The National Institute on Drug Abuse reports that 5 million Americans have misused prescription stimulants at least once.

-If you’re struggling with stimulant abuse, there is help.
-Call 800-926-9037 (Who Answers?) to speak to a specialist about your addiction treatment options.
+If you’re struggling with stimulant abuse, call 800-405-1685 (Who Answers?) to learn about your addiction treatment options.